Skynet-Biogenics/.github/profile/README.md

 #### ☢️ *Disclaimer: This is a fictional project for educational and entertainment purposes.
-No actual bioengineering or AI-driven pandemics are being developed.
-All the ongoing non-lethal projects are in private repositories* ☢️
+No actual bioengineering or AI-driven pandemics are being developed.* ☢️

+##*All the ongoing non-lethal projects are in private repositories* ⚠️